jcarouth/carouth.com/source/_posts/2014-03-20-on-slide-decks.markdown

 Slide design is hard.
 Talk construction is hard.
 There is tons of advice available in various forms, but ultimately the choice of how your slides look should be a decision you reach based on careful consideration of your own delivery style and the goals you have for your audience rather than what some person says in a blog post on the Internet.

-The goals I try to acheive with my slide decks are:
+The goals I try to achieve with my slide decks are:

 1. Useful outside of the talk, but only really understandable when coupled with me telling the story;
 2. Limited use of bullet points and shallow use of jokes or memes; and